ress059/ecu/doc/fsm_h/index.rst

 ecu_fsm_start()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Runs the initial state's entry handler and manages all state transition logic if any state changes were siganlled via :ref:`ecu_fsm_change_state() <fsm_ecu_fsm_change_state>`.
+Runs the initial state's entry handler and manages all state transition logic if any state changes were signalled via :ref:`ecu_fsm_change_state() <fsm_ecu_fsm_change_state>`.
 This function does nothing if the initial state's entry handler is unused.
 See :ref:`State Transitions Section <fsm_state_transitions>` for